nginx-proxy/nginx-proxy/README.md

     $ docker run -d -p 80:80 -p 443:443 -v /path/to/vhost.d:/etc/nginx/vhost.d:ro -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy
     $ { echo 'server_tokens off;'; echo 'client_max_body_size 100m;'; } > /path/to/vhost.d/app.example.com

-If you are using multiple hostnames for a single container (e.g. `VIRTUAL_HOST=example.com,www.example.com`), the virtual host configuration file must exist for each hostname.
+If you are using multiple hostnames for a single container (e.g. `virtualHost=example.com,www.example.com`), the virtual host configuration file must exist for each hostname.
 If you would like to use the same configuration for multiple virtual host names, you can use a symlink:

     $ { echo 'server_tokens off;'; echo 'client_max_body_size 100m;'; } > /path/to/vhost.d/www.example.com
     $ ln -s /path/to/vhost.d/www.example.com /path/to/vhost.d/example.com

-#### Per-VIRTUAL_HOST default configuration
+#### Per-@proxy/virtualHost default configuration

 If you want most of your virtual hosts to use a default single configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default` file.
-This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{VIRTUAL_HOST}` file associated with it.
+This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{@proxy/virtualHost}` file associated with it.

-#### Per-VIRTUAL_HOST location configuration
+#### Per-@proxy/virtualHost location configuration

-To add settings to the "location" block on a per-`VIRTUAL_HOST` basis, add your configuration file under `/etc/nginx/vhost.d` just like the previous section except with the suffix `_location`.
+To add settings to the "location" block on a per-`@proxy.virtualHost` basis, add your configuration file under `/etc/nginx/vhost.d` just like the previous section except with the suffix `_location`.

 For example, if you have a virtual host named `app.example.com` and you have configured a proxy_cache `my-cache` in another custom file, you could tell it to use a proxy cache as follows: